Project-OpenBytes/portex/docs/source/schema/type_reference.rst

    which can be reused.

 The git repository is used as a carrier for a schema package.
-A schema package is distributed, developed, and referenced through a public git repository.
+A schema package is distributed, developed, and imported through a public git repository.

 OpenBytes defines a set of standard formats for open datasets.
 These formats are put on a Github repo and distributed as a schema package.
 Whose url is https://github.com/Project-OpenBytes/standard